 Contractors for the City of Lancaster (Wexcon) continue a 24- to 30-month project to install a secondary, redundant large diameter transmission main from the City of Lancaster’s Oyster Point Reservoir in East Hempfield Township into the City of Lancaster.
 The contractor is currently working on Running Pump Road near Columbia Ave, and also at Old Tree Drive to stay ahead of the traffic circle construction in East Hempfield Township.
 The project route is generally Hempland Road, Centerville Rd, Old Tree Drive, Running Pump Road, Columbia Ave, Eisenhower Blvd, Wilson Drive, Marietta Ave, and Wheatland Ave.
 Work will commence on Columbia Ave between Running Pump Road and Eisenhower Blvd in the near future.
 Any questions on this project can be directed to Matt Metzler, (717) 291-4777.

-The project will continue for several months.
-Water Main replacement, Green Infrastructure, storm and sanitary sewer, curb ramps, signal work, and roadway work are all planned as part of this project.
-Resurfacing is scheduled for fall 2019.
+This project will continue for several months.
+Water main replacement, green infrastructure, storm and sanitary sewer, curb ramps, signal work, and roadway work are all planned as part of this project.
+Resurfacing is scheduled for Fall 2019 or Spring 2020.
 Questions or concerns should be directed to the Engineering Bureau at (717) 291 4764.

 Locations currently under construction, or anticipated in the near future, include:

-Juniata Street, Ann St to Steven Ave (curb ramps; paving will be late-August or early-September)
+Juniata Street, Ann St to Steven Ave (milling and paving during the weeks of 9/9 and 9/16)

-Ann Street, Juniata St to Susquehanna St (curb ramps; paving expected late-August or early-September)
+Ann Street, Juniata St to Susquehanna St (milling and paving during the weeks of 9/9 and 9/16)

-Christian Street (Chestnut to Liberty) (resurfacing in late-fall)
+Christian Street (Chestnut to Liberty) (resurfacing in Spring 2020 due to utility delays)